About Michael Silber

 Texas

-• SB 1236 (HB 3317), PBM reform legislation that provides contract protections for pharmacies.
-The bill provides fairness and transparency, requires that a group number identifying the plan be on the enrollee's identification card, provides audit protections and ensures compliance with existing laws.
-The bill passed both houses and is on its way to Gov. Greg Abbott (R).
+SB 1236, PBM reform legislation that provides fair and transparent contract protections for pharmacies, requires that a group number identifying the plan be on the enrollee's identification card, audit protections and ensures compliance with existing laws, passed unanimously approved by both houses and sent to Gov. Greg Abbott (R) to sign into law.

-• HB 3540 (SB 254) permanently authorizes pharmacists to order and administer all childhood vaccines to individuals five years of age and older (three years of age and older for flu & COVID) and allows pharmacists to delegate vaccine administration to a certified technician.
-Physicians, pediatricians and pharmacies reached a compromise.
+Also in Texas, the House passed HB 3540 (SB 254), a bill that authorizes pharmacists to order and administer all childhood vaccines to individuals five years of age and older (three years of age and older for flu & COVID) and allows pharmacists to delegate vaccine administration to a certified technician.
 The bill is supported by the Texas Medical Association, the Texas Pediatric Society and all pharmacy groups.
-The bill is on the House calendar this week.
-More than a dozen pharmacists from Albertsons, Brookshire Brothers, Kroger and Walgreens spent all-day Tuesday advocating for the immunizations bill and distributing the joint HB 3540 one-pager on the agreed-to bill.
-The chain pharmacists helped field questions and count votes.
+It was referred to the Senate Health and Human Services Committee awaiting a hearing.

 For more information, contact NACDS’ Mary Staples at 817-442-1155.